Last Updated on February 24, 2025 by Maged kamel

 Practice problem 5-8.
 Find the centroid for the shaded area.

 In this post, I will introduce practice problem 5-8.
-Find the centroid for the shaded area, the practice problem is quoted from Prof.William Kraige‘s book.
-The shaded area bottom side is at 1 unit from the X-axis and coincides with the Y-axis on the left side.
+Find the centroid for the shaded area.
+The practice problem is quoted from Prof.William Kraige‘s book.
+The shaded area’s bottom side is 1 unit from the X-axis and coincides with the Y-axis on the left side.

-The shaded area is a composite section which is a rectangular portion with a height of 3 units and a curved portion which has the equation of y=5-(x^2/5).
+The shaded area is a composite section consisting of a rectangular portion with a height of 3 units and a curved portion with the equation y=5-(x2/5).

 In order to locate the coordinates of the points on the curve, point A and point B, we have the y value of these points we will substitute by the value of y to get the corresponding X value.